Traditional games in the Philippines: Games

 Traditional Filipino games are usually played by children of younger age outdoors together with their neighbor and friends.
 The games have no definite rules nor any strict regulations.
 Different communities and regions have varying versions of the games that are agreed upon between themselves.
 Most games and matches have two-team gameplay in which players can divide themselves into a reasonably certain number, usually predetermined by two separate team leaders first playing Jack 'n' poy then selecting a teammate after each match.
 Another common variation of creating two teams is by 'win-lose' in which each player will pick another person to play Jack 'n' poy with and then grouping the winners and losers.
 Filipino games number more than thirty-eight.
 A non-exhaustive list includes:

-Banana Split
+Banana split

-A two-player game where players play rock-paper-scissors but whenever a player loses, the space between their feet gets larger until they can't anymore.
+This is a two-player game where players play rock-paper-scissors, but whenever a player loses, the space between their feet gets larger until they can't anymore.
 The game's name is a pun because of the losing player doing a split.